Dr-Abdelrahman-95/Load-carrying-Capacity/README.md

 3- Ensure the Train.xlsx and Test.xlsx files are read correctly using pandas.

-**Expected Results**: The notebook outputs performance metrics and predictions from the trained SVR model.
+**Expected Results**: The notebook outputs performance metrics and predictions from the trained and Tested SVR model.